Parashurama

+In the epic Ramayana, he arrives after Sita Swayamvara, upon hearing the loud noise when Rama uplifts and breaks the divine bow Pinaka.
+He later deduces that Rama is Vishnu himself, he himself asked Rama to destroy the fruits of his austerities.

+In the Mahabharata, Parashurama, the formidable warrior-sage and sixth avatar of Vishnu, is renowned for his unparalleled martial prowess.
+While the epic does not explicitly state the exact number of days Parashurama would have taken to conclude the Kurukshetra war, his legendary feats suggest that he could have ended it swiftly.

+Given these accounts, it's widely believed in various retellings and interpretations of the Mahabharata that Parashurama possessed the capability to end the Kurukshetra war in a single day.
+However, he chose not to participate in the battle, adhering to his vow of renunciation and neutrality.

+In the epic Mahabharata he was the guru of Bhisma, Drona, Rukmi and Karna.

+Parashurama is said to carry various traits including courage, aggression, and warfare along with serenity, patience and prudence.
+He was known to show his benevolence to Brahmins, children, women, old men and other weaker sections of the society.

 Legend

-According to Hindu mythology, Parashurama was born to the sage Jamadagni and his Kshatriya wife, Renuka, living in a hut (believed in local tradition to be located at Janapav).
-They had a celestial cow called Surabhi, which gives them all that they desire (Surabhi is the daughter of cow Kamadhenu).
-A king named Kartavirya Arjuna (not to be confused with Arjuna, the Pandava) – learns about this cow of plenty and wants it.
+According to Hindu history, Parashurama was born to the sage Jamadagni and his Kshatriya wife, Renuka.
+In local tradition, it is believed they lived in a hut located at Janapav.
+They had a celestial cow called Surabhi, which gives them all that they desire.
+A king named Kartavirya Arjuna (not to be confused with Arjuna, the Pandava) learns about this cow of plenty and wants it.
 He asks Jamadagni to give it to him, but the sage refuses.
 While Parashurama is away from the hut, the king takes it by force.
 When Jamadagni pleads his case and seeks for the return of the cow, the king strikes him with his fist, killing him.
 Parashurama learns about this crime, and is upset.
 With his axe in his hand, he challenges the king to battle.
 They fight, and Parashurama defeats and kills the king, according to the Padma Purana.

 The warrior class challenges him, and he slays every single member of the class, save for those belonging to the lineages of Manu and Ikshvaku.
-The mighty son of Jamadagni, having rid the world of the Kshatriyas, then performs the Ashvamedha sacrifice.
+The mighty son of Jamadagni, having rid the world of the Kshatriyas, then performs the ashvamedha sacrifice.
 He grants the earth with the seven islands to principal rishis belonging to the Brahmin class.
 Having renounced the earth and his violent deeds, he retires to the hermitage of Nara-Narayana to engage in penance.
 The legend likely has roots in the ancient conflict between the Brahmin varna, with knowledge duties, and the Kshatriya varna, with warrior and enforcement roles.